-Best Cop Shows from the 1970s
+Best TV Cop Shows From the 1970s

 The most influential television shows from my childhood were the police dramas of the 1970s.
 In fact I credit shows like Baretta, Charlie's Angels, and Starsky & Hutch for inspiring my initial desire to become a writer.
 I wanted to recreate those tough no nonsense crime fighters I grew up with in my own fiction.
 Whether or not I succeed remains to be seen, since I haven't published any of my own writing as yet.